A Note on Pretzelosity TMD Parton Distribution

-In the case of using the dimensional regularization for collinear divergences, the interpretation of our result is different.
-In this case we can not conclude that $h_{1T}^\perp (x,b)$ or the subtracted $h_{1T}^\perp (x,k_\perp)$ is zero.
-They are in general formally divergent.
-One needs to carefully study how collinear divergences are subtracted in the factorization in Eq.(\ref{FACK}, \ref{FACB}) when $h_{1T}^\perp$ is proportional to $\epsilon$.
+In the case of using the dimensional regularization for collinear divergences discussed in the above, the interpretation of our result is different.
+In this case we can not conclude that $h_{1T}^\perp (x,b)$ or the subtracted $h_{1T}^\perp (x,k_\perp)$ is zero, because the corresponding function $F$ still contains collinear poles like $1/\epsilon^n$ with $n\ge 1$ after subtraction of U.V. poles.
+Hence, $h_{1T}^\perp (x,k_\perp)$ is in general divergent.
+One needs to carefully study how collinear divergences are subtracted.
 A case similar to ours has been studied in \cite{JCMD}.
 From this study we can conclude that the perturbative coefficient function $C_{1T}^\perp (x,b)$ is zero, or the perturbative coefficient function in the matching of the subtracted $h_{1T}^\perp (x,k_\perp)$ to $q_T(x)$ is zero.
+This can be explained in the following way: To obtain the perturbative coefficient function in the factorization of $h_{1T}^\perp$, one needs to find its perturbatively calculabe part.
+Only this part gives the contribution to $C_{1T}^\perp$ in Eq.(\ref{FACK},\ref{FACB}).
+We can write the function $F$ schematically in the form after subtractions of U.V.- and I.R. poles:

-The main reason for this is the following: To obtain the perturbative coefficient function in momentum space, one needs to subtract collinear divergences in $D^{\alpha\sigma}$.
-After the subtraction and the subtraction of I.R. divergences by the soft factor, one can safely take the limit $\epsilon \to 0$ and obtains the perturbative part of $D^{\alpha\sigma}$.
-This part gives the contribution to the perturbative coefficient function $C_{1T}^\perp$ in Eq.(\ref{FACB}).
-Because the contribution from this part is always multiplied with the factor $\epsilon$ from the trace term in Eq.(\ref{H0}), it is zero in the limit $\epsilon\to 0$.
-Therefore, one can not factorize Pretzelosity function with the collinear transversity parton distribution.
+where the pole part contains all poles of $1/\epsilon^n$ with $n=1,2,3,\cdots$.
+These poles are collinear poles.
+They come from collinear regions of loop momenta.
+The finite part here comes from hard regions of loop momenta, it is perturbatively calculable.
+After subtraction of collinear poles, the remaining finite part of $F$ gives the contribution to the perturbatively calculable part of $h_{1T}^\perp$.
+Because the overall factor $\epsilon$ in Eq.(\ref{FP}), the perturbatively calculable part of $h_{1T}^\perp$ is zero in the limit $\epsilon\to 0$.
+In $b$-space, $F(x, b)$ transformed from $F(x, k_\perp)$ takes the same form as that in Eq.(\ref{POL}).
+After the subtraction of U.V. poles, it has only collinear poles.
+The perturbatively calculable part of $h_{1T}^\perp (x, b) $ is also zero in the limit $\epsilon\to 0$ because of the overall factor $\epsilon$.
+Therefore, the perturbative coefficient function $C_{1T}^\perp$ in Eq.(\ref{FACK},\ref{FACB}) is always zero at any order, or one can not factorize Pretzelosity function with the collinear transversity parton distribution.